-Reproduction of any part of this bulletin should be accompanied by the statement: 'Reproduced with the permission of the British Geological Survey ©NERC.
+Reproduction of any part of this bulletin should be accompanied by the statement: 'Reproduced with the permission of the British Geological Survey ©UKRI.
 All rights Reserved'.
-Publications making use of the data should include an acknowledgment statement of the form: 'The results presented in this paper rely on the data collected at Sable Island magnetic observatory, operated by the British Geological Survey and Sable Offshore Energy with support from Sperry Drilling Services, Halliburton.'
+Publications making use of the data should include an acknowledgment statement of the form: 'The results presented in this paper rely on the data collected at Sable Island magnetic observatory, operated by the British Geological Survey in cooperation with Environment Canada (EC).'

 Commercial users can contact the geomagnetism team for information on the range of applications and services offered.
-Full contact details are available at www.geomag.bgs.ac.uk/staff.html.
+Full contact details are available at geomag.bgs.ac.uk/contactus/staff